sezanzeb/input-remapper/readme/macros.md

 > Moves the mouse cursor
 >
-> If `acceleration` is provided then the cursor will accelerate from zero to a maximum
+> If the fractional `acceleration` value is provided then the cursor will accelerate
-> speed of `speed`.
+> from zero to a maximum speed of `speed`.
 >
 > ```ts
 > mouse(direction: str, speed: int, acceleration: float | None)